abuiles/ember-101/working-with-javascript-plugins.md

 ~~~~~~~~

 Next, if we navigate to
-[http://localhost:4200](http://localhost:4200), open the console and
+[http://localhost:4200](http://localhost:4200), open the console, and
-type "moment", then we should have access to the **moment** object.
+type "moment" we should have access to the **moment** object.

-With that we have successfully included our first JavaScript plugin,
+We have successfully included our first JavaScript plugin,
-but there are some gotchas we need to be aware of.
+but we need to be aware of some gotchas.

 ## It's a global!

-At the beginning of the book we mention that one of the things
+At the beginning of the book, we mentioned that one of the things
-ember-cli gives you is support to work with **ES6 Modules** instead of
+ember-cli gives you is support to work with **ES6 Modules** rather than
-globals, so it feels like giving a step backwards if we add a library
+globals.
+It feels like taking a step backward if we add a library
-and then use it through its global, right?.
+and then use it through its global, right?

-The sad news is that not all libraries are written in such way that
+The sad news is that not all libraries are written in such a way that
-they can be consumed easily via a modules loader, and even so if there is
+they can be consumed easily via a modules loader.
+Even so, if there is
-an **AMD** definition included in the library not all of them are
+an **AMD** definition included in the library, not all of them are
 compatible with the modules loader used by **ember-cli**.

-For example, **moment** includes an **AMD** version
+For example, **moment** includes an **AMD** version:

 {title="moment AMD definition",lang="JavaScript"}
 ~~~~~~~~